 On that note, I just got a call earlier from a guy who left a big-time firm as a fourth-year to go in-house at a major independent company.
-They had a change of GC five months later, and he was out of a job.
-The new GC wanted to farm the work out.
+It had a change of general counsel five months later, and he was out of a job.
+The new general counsel wanted to farm the work out.
 His firm won't take him back, and I had to tell him that I can't get him a job.

 You need to carefully weigh your options before going in-house.
 There is a chance that going in-house could be the perfect career decision for you.
 Like everything in life, you need to maximize your long-term self-interest.
 If, when all is said and done, going in-house is likely to maximize your self-interest, then it is probably the right thing to do.